Kxsssss/AUMCF_Sim/README.md

   }
 }
 ```
 Once the 10 million estimates are obtained, their average value will be used to represent the true value.
-Additionally, please replace the value of `true_value` (in the $\textit{Summarize} section of `Simulation.R`) under different parameter settings.
+Additionally, please replace the value of `true_value` (in the $\textit{Summarize}$ section of `Simulation.R`) under different parameter settings.